Leoneldev532/smad-front-end/README.md

 # 🚀 Smad - Waitlist Builder

+## 🔗 Backend Repository

+The backend for Smad is available at: [https://github.com/Leoneldev532/smad-back-end](https://github.com/Leoneldev532/smad-back-end)

 ## 🎯 Objective

 The objective of Smad is to empower users to build their waitlist in just 30 seconds and start growing their audience today.
 Smad is a fast, all-in-one platform designed for managing multiple waitlists across different projects, allowing developers and businesses to focus on building their products rather than handling waitlist infrastructure.